 Home > Medical > Sinusitis > Overview Updated 15 July 2014 Causes of sinusitis Anything interfering with airflow into and drainage of mucus out of the sinuses can cause sinusitis.
 0 Quiz Are you eating to control headaches? » Ask CyberDoc » Quiz Am I eating too much sugar? » Subscribe Newsletters » Medicines that changed history Common allergy myths • Anything interfering with airflow into and drainage of mucus out of the sinuses can cause sinusitis. • The sinus openings may be obstructed by anything, causing swelling of tissue lining the ostia and adjacent nasal passage, such as colds, allergies and tissue irritants (such as over-the-counter nasal sprays, cigarette smoke and recreational substances snorted through the nose). • Allergies may complicate sinusitis. • Drainage of mucus can be impaired by thickening of secretions, decrease in mucus hydration (water content) because of disease, drying medications (antihistamines), and lack of air humidity. • Irritants, especially smoke, may damage cilia, and prevent them from assisting with mucus drainage.
 Stagnated mucus provides an ideal environment for bacteria and in some cases (such as AIDS) fungus to grow. • Other irritants include car exhaust, petrol and paint fumes, perfume, insect spray and household chemicals. • Sinuses can become obstructed by tumours or growths.
 Nasal polyps (growths arising from mucous surfaces), probably caused by nasal inflammation, can block the ostia. • Occasionally, immune problems cause sinus infections.
 If you have persistent sinus infections, have your immune system evaluated by an allergist/immunologist, especially before surgery is done.
 You may need allergy tests, and tests to ensure you can form antibodies to common bacteria normally.
 Sinusitis can be due to AIDS, although only an extremely small percentage of people with sinusitis have AIDS.
 Risk factors• People with allergies (which cause nasal congestion) are at higher risk of developing sinus headaches and sinusitis. • Smokers (tobacco smoke irritates the nasal passages and lowers the body's natural resistance) are also prone to sinusitis. • People in professions where they are often exposed to infection, such as health care workers, are most likely to get sinusitis. • Certain anatomical variations, such as a deviated nasal septum, or abnormal turbinates, may make the ostia vulnerable and the patient more susceptible to obstruction of the ostia and result in sinusitis.
 When to see a doctorAlthough rare, serious complications can result from sinus infections.
 These include direct extension of infection to the brain and eyes, and blockage of vessels in the head.
 Erosion of bone can occur if infection eats through the sinuses.
 Untreated sinusitis can lead to acute bronchitis, ear infection and pneumonia.
 In certain cases, medical attention is needed.Call your doctor if:• Cold symptoms last longer than 10 to 14 days or worsen over time. • You have a severe headache that is not relieved by acetaminophen, aspirin, or ibuprofen or a decongestant. • There is increased facial swelling, or changes in vision. • Nasal discharge changes from clear to yellow or green after five to seven days of a cold, and other symptoms (such as sinus pain or fever) are worsening.
 If nasal discharge is coloured from the start of a cold, call if it lasts longer than 7 to 10 days. • Facial pain, especially in one sinus area or along the ridge between the nose and lower eyelid, persists after 2 to 4 days of home treatment.
 If you also have a fever and coloured nasal discharge, call in 1 to 2 days. • Sinusitis symptoms persist after a full course of antibiotics.
-Prevention of sinusitis• Once your sinus infection has been treated, it is important to try to prevent infections.
-The more frequently sinus infections occur, the more likely future surgery becomes. • Treat colds and allergies promptly. • Blow your nose gently.
-Do not close one nostril when blowing your nose. • Drink plenty of extra fluids when you have a cold, to help keep mucus draining. • Stop smoking.
-Smokers are more prone to sinusitis. • If you have underlying hayfever, have this treated optimally and institute allergen avoidance measures.
-(Updated by Dr H Steinman, June 2007) More in Medical What is sinusitis?
-More: SinusitisOverview advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
+(Updated by Dr H Steinman, June 2007) More in Medical Diagnosing sinusitis More: SinusitisOverview advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-Other news Medical Aspirin benefits only some colorectal cancer patients Medical Gene therapy may boost power of cochlear implants Mental health Educated people recover better from brain injuries Medical A little wine might contribute to kidney health News Public seeks health info when famous people die Lifestyle Impotence can be reversed by lifestyle changes From our sponsors Momentum Health OatWell Dual Cross Is being overweight or obese dangerous?
-Tips to keep your immunity strong this winter Smile your way to better health Live healthier Strenghten your immunity » Keep your immunity strong Immune system boosters Boost your family's immunity 5 immune boosters in your kitchen You don’t need a handful of vitamins and supplements to keep your body healthy, check out these five immune boosting foods you probably already have in your kitchen.
-Laugh a little » Eat yourself happy Laugh more and live longer Laughing yoga the best medicine The healing power of laughter A good chuckle doesn't only make you feel happy for a moment, it's beneficial to your health too.
+Other news Medical Exercise after menopause keeps women's minds in shape Medical Male circumcision lowers HIV risk for women Medical Probiotics may ease your high blood pressure News Inmate takes two hours to die in another botched execution Columnists If the Oscar trial were a movie ...
+Medical Shah Rukh Khan battles knee pain From our sponsors A number of good reasons why saving the tooth is a better option Breakfast like a King Alzheimer’s disease – incurable but preventable Cancer is a word that strikes fear into the hearts of many.
+Live healthier Yoga » Exercise time?
+Yoga mats matter Yoga and sleep What yoga can do for you Yoga is a stress-buster, but it also helps with anxiety, depression, insomnia, back pain and other ills.
+Allergy alert » Allergy myths Cold or allergy?
+Children and allergies Allergy facts vs. fiction Some of the greatest allergy myths and misconceptions can actually be damaging to your health.